HelenBoothman/HelenBoothman.github.io/visiting/index.md

 title: Visiting information
 ---

-We are happy to welcome visitors again on a pre-arranged basis.
-Please telephone & leave a message on the answerphone or drop me an email.
-We shall reply at our earliest possible convenience.

-Free entrance for this year.
+2021 Opening Sunday 2nd May until 30th August
+Every Thursday, Sunday and Bank Holiday
+11.00 a.m. - 4.00 p.m.

 Dogs welcome.<br/>
-No Plants For Sale this year.
-No refreshments available.
+Plants for sale
+Self service refreshments available
-Toilet facilities available.
+Toilet facilities available
 We are quite happy for you to bring a picnic into the garden.

-Groups welcome by appointment - next year
+Groups welcome by appointment - please telephone 01652 628424 to arrange

 Mill Farm Garden<br/>
 Brigg Road, Grasby<br/>